Undergraduate Study

 Major

-In addition to the major requirements outlined below, all students must meet college degree requirements
+In addition to the major requirements outlined below, all students must meet College of Arts & Sciences degree requirements

 Before applying to the major, the student must complete any two FGSS courses with a letter grade of B- or better.
 For FGSS courses that are cross-listed with another department, students may register through FGSS or the crosslisting department.
 FGSS courses at the 2000-level or above may count as both prerequisites and as part of the FGSS major.
 First-year writing seminars may count as prerequisites but not as part of the major.